 I enjoy this pumpkin spiced latte cold as well.
-Try adding it along with a few ice cubes to your blender for a refreshing iced pumpkin latte.
+Warm the milk alternative up on the stovetop with the spices.
+Instead of adding the coffee to heat it up, take the spiced milk alternative off the heat and then add the leftover coffee.
+Add this, along with 1/2 cup of ice cubes to your blender for a refreshing iced pumpkin spiced latte.

 Generally, I try not to use too many canned ingredients, both to reduce packaging as well as for health reasons.
 Many canned products are lined with BPA (see my post on BPA here).
 I have found this brand of organic canned pumpkin puree that I use solely for this drink, and the liner is BPA-free.
 I have tried using freshly cooked and pureed pumpkin, which is much more difficult to blend but still tastes great.

-When you purchase pumpkin spiced drinks at cafes, generally ‘pumpkin spice’ has nothing to do with pumpkin, but instead refers to the blend of spices used (cinnamon, nutmeg, cloves, cardamom and sometimes ginger).
-By omitting the pumpkin you will still technically have a ‘pumpkin spiced latte’, and believe it tastes just as delicious.
+When you purchase pumpkin-spiced drinks at cafes, generally ‘pumpkin spice’ has nothing to do with pumpkin, but instead refers to the blend of spices used (cinnamon, nutmeg, cloves, cardamom and sometimes ginger).
+By omitting the pumpkin you will still technically have a ‘pumpkin spiced latte’, and believe me, it tastes just as delicious.